MorrisXDS/CSC-317-Showcase/README.md

     cd ..
 ```

-To view the produced ppm files, go to the build directory which you run your program and run
+To view the produced ppm files, go to the build directory which you run your program and run <br>
 For build-release
 ```bash
     cd build-release